jlleongarcia/jlleongarcia/content/blog/tinker-x300.md

 This table combines the information across all your tests, and it should give you a comprehensive overview of the devices, their performance, and their costs.

-Sure!
-Here's how the information you provided can be incorporated into the large table, combining all the sections you've mentioned:

----

 | Device                     | Sysbench (4 threads)    | Sysbench (8 threads)  | Tot (4 threads) 7 zip    | Docker Build       | Max Temp | Peak Temp (Docker Build) | Avg Temp (Docker Build) | Idle Power | Max (Power & Temp Seen) | Power Adapter | Yearly 🔌 Cost (USD) | Release Date     | CPU Benchmark (4 threads)  | CPU Benchmark (8 threads) | Build Time (Astral-SH) |
 |----------------------------|-------------------------|------------------------|--------------------------|---------------------|----------|--------------------------|--------------------------|------------|-------------------------|---------------|-----------------------|------------------|---------------------------|---------------------------|-------------------------|